 Distribution Point (CDN Node)

-A physical server or network location that delivers live stream content to viewers, part of a broader content delivery network (CDN).
+A physical server or network location that delivers live stream content to viewers is part of a broader content delivery network (CDN).

 Dropout